VinaLx/VinaLx.github.io/_posts/2017-09-08-haskell-basic-monad-2.md

     -- ... other methods ...
 ~~~

-which construct a "trivial" monad object with some certain value.
+which constructs a "trivial" monad object with certain value.
 Note that different from many imperative languages, `return` is not a keyword in haskell but a ordinary function.
-But it's usage expains its name very well, as we will see.
+But its usage expains its name very well, as we will see.

 Now we take one step forward, we see monad as a context for value computation or transformation and take some extra _effects_.
 With this view, `return` is a way that _lifts_ an value from our world to certain monad context.
 It's not trivial as it looks like at all.